ChapaOS/HVAC_IoT_ESP8266_MQTT/README.md

 6. stormcalc.py - Python weather helper functions

 Setup Instructions to be revised shortly.
-1. Set up Raspberry Pi to install mosquitto server and NTP Server
+1. Set up Raspberry Pi to install a mosquitto server and NTP Server.
+2. Install paho-mqtt via 'pip install paho-mqtt' see https://pypi.org/project/paho-mqtt/
 2. Ensure the servers are running.
 3. Install/load code onto NodeMCU devices.
-Edit wifi info as necessary.
+Edit wifi/mqtt info as necessary.
 Test sensors prior to installation.
 4. Log into Wunderground.com and create a Personal Weather station.
 Should be able to obtain key and password.
 5. Update and Run Python scripts with Key and Password above and updated wifi network info.